gatsbyjs/gatsby/docs/blog/gatsby-v2.md

 ## Growing the community

 The Gatsby community has been growing very rapidly.
-We're seeing ~90 new PRs per week and it's really exciting to see new contributors tackle different parts of the code base and add documentation, features, fix bugs, and refactor dusty corners of the code base.
+We're seeing ~90 new PRs per week and it's really exciting to see new contributors tackle different parts of the the project to add documentation, new features, bug fixes, and refactor dusty corners of the code base.

 We're investing heavily in scaling the velocity of the OSS project including: